lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/MCP_SYSTEM_DEPLOYMENT.md

 ### 5.2 Frontend Integration

-The MCP System component integrates seamlessly with your GreyGuard interface:
+The MCP System component integrates seamlessly with your TRIAGE A.I. interface:

 - Accessible via the "MCP System" tab
 - Weather data retrieval and display